ros2/design/articles/150_ros_command_line_arguments.md

 ```

 The minimum logging level of a specific logger will override the globally specified minimum logger level.
+If a logging level is specified more than once in the passed command line arguments, the last one prevails.

 See `rcutils` and `rcl` logging documentation for reference on existing logging levels.